freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/040_Number_Projections/+page.md

 range: number;
 nrOfUse: number;
-// The previous two properties are present to show the different options for displaying numbers.
+// The previoud two properties are present to show the different options for displaying numbers.
 ```

 The added properties are displayed like this.